UltraEngine/Documentation/CPP/Process_Close.md

 # Process::Close #

-This method closes a running process.
+This method closes a running process and returns its exit code.

 ## Syntax ##

 - void **Close**()

+## Returns

+Returns the process exit code.

 ## Remarks ##